 Covid-19 test at home

 The U.S. Department of Health and Human Services announced that households that ordered four free Covid-19 tests through COVIDTests.gov in September will be able to register to receive four more.
-Households that did not receive their September shipment will be eligible to order two batches of four free tests each.
+Households that did not receive their September batch will be eligible to order two batches of four free tests each.

-The US government is providing Covid-19 testing kits to people ahead of the holiday season, which begins with Thanksgiving on November 23 and ends after New Year’s Day in 2024.
+The US government is providing Covid-19 test kits to people ahead of the holiday season, which begins with Thanksgiving on November 23 and ends after New Year’s Day in 2024.
 During this period, travel and indoor gatherings increase, and so does the risk of Covid-19 infection.

 Weekly hospitalizations for Covid-19 rose to more than 16,000 on Nov.
 11, according to the latest figures from the Centers for Disease Control and Prevention (CDC), up from nearly 15,000 the week before.